My Forking Life

 What's the best fish to use?

-This recipe is great to make with a white flesh fish like red snapper, sea bass, or tilapia, one that weighs around 1 pound is perfect for this method.
-Choose a fish that eyes are bright and clear with clean gills.
-A fresh fish should be firm to the touch and smell fresh and not overly fishy.
+This recipe is great to make with a white flesh fish like red snapper, sea bass, or tilapia.
+One that weighs around 1 pound is perfect for this method.
+Choose a fish with bright and clear eyes and clean gills.
+A fresh fish should be firm to the touch, smell fresh, and not overly fishy.

 Why cook fish in the air fryer?

 I love to cook whole fish, and hands down, this delivers the most delicious results!
-The skin gets perfectly crispy (just the way I like it!) and the flesh is perfectly flakey and flavorful.
-Because it is cooked in the air fryer, we don’t need to add lots of additional oil to achieve those perfect results.
+The skin gets perfectly crispy (just as I like it!), and the flesh is flaky and flavorful.
+Because it is cooked in the air fryer, we don't need to add lots of additional oil to achieve those perfect results.

-Current guidelines recommend that we should eat two portions of fish a week, and this is one delicious way to do it.
-Fish is high in healthy Omega-3s, as well as being low fat and high in protein.
-You can definitely feel great about this recipe!
+Current guidelines recommend that we eat two portions of fish a week, and this is one delicious way to do it.
+Fish is high in healthy Omega-3s, low in fat, and high in protein.
+You can feel great about this recipe!

 What do you serve it with?

-This air fryer whole fish is great to serve with all of your favorite veggie, potato and salad sides, and it’s great enjoyed with some rice.
+This air fryer whole fish is great to serve with all of your favorite veggies, potatoes, and salad sides, and it's great enjoyed with some rice.
 Try it with:

 A fork flaking away the skin of the fish to reveal the flesh.